The Blue Hussar

 The Blue Hussar (Le hussard bleu) is a 1950 novel by the French writer Roger Nimier.
 Set in Germany in 1945–1946, it tells the story of ten French hussars who operate in the French occupation army right after World War II.
 The perspective shifts between several different people.
 At the centre are the ambivalent François Sanders and his companion François Saint-Anne—the title character—who unknowingly share the same German mistress.

 Sanders was also the main character of Nimier's previous novel, Les Épées from 1948.
-The Blue Hussar was published in English in 1952 translated by John Russell and Anhony Rhodes (publ.
+The Blue Hussar was published in English in 1952 translated by John Russell and Anthony Rhodes (publ.
 MacGibbon & Kee.
 UK) and then again in 1953, translated by Jacques Le Clercq (publ.
 Julian Messner, US).

 Reception

 Frank Alberts of The Saturday Review wrote that the book "will come as a blessed relief to readers fatigued by the leaden tones of much recent American war fiction.
 Nimier writes easily, has a gift for keeping his story on the move, and shows maturity in refusing to allow his ideas more space than they really deserve."
 Alberts praised the depiction of Sanders but was let down by Saint-Anne's storyline.
 He described the English translation as "short shrift".